 While AI vision is rapidly growing in popularity, it’s not just big tech enterprises working with cutting-edge AI technology.
 Instead, many Computer Vision startups and smaller companies have significantly impacted democratizing AI and bringing its applications to the masses.

-In the following, this article will feature 21 AI leaders of today.
+In the following, we will feature 27 AI leaders and AI firms of today.

-The most popular Computer Vision Companies in 2022
+Top AI and Computer Vision Companies in 2023

 - Company #1: SenseTime